DESIGNERS PROFILE

 Ferrando Chan graduated from the Institute of Textiles and Clothing at The Hong Kong Polytechnic University and is currently the Design Manager at Doriano International Limited.

-In 2011, Ferrando received the “EcoChic People’s Award” from Redress.
+In 2011, Ferrando received the “The EcoChic Design Award” from REDRESS.
 He has over ten years of experience in fashion design, covering a wide range of categories including men’s and women’s ready-to-wear, evening wear, suits, and formal menswear.
 He has also designed corporate uniforms for various industries such as aviation, property management, retail, hospitality, chain restaurants, and telecommunications.
 He has contributed to and led multiple crossover collections, including Justice League x Dorian Ho, DOXA x Dorian Ho, and Project UpCycling by JESSICA x CDA-Asia.

 In 2024, Ferrando launched his own menswear brand, RANDOK, which draws inspiration from travel.
-His designs invite people to explore, experience, and immerse themselves in different dimensions while reliving and continuing the beauty of their travel memories.
+His designs invite people to explore, experience, and immerse themselves in different dimensions, while reliving and continuing the beauty of their travel memories.

 Jasmine Leung

 Jasmine has experience working on design and production projects for theatre performances both locally and internationally, as well as for high-end fashion brands.
-In 2023, she launched her Redress Design Award collection, Over the Midnight of the Doomsday Clock.
-Her vision is to redefine beauty and shift the stereotype that sustainable fashion lacks appeal—by creating a new image for eco-fashion.
-Drawing inspiration from art, film, philosophy, and culture, her designs reinterpret gender aesthetics and emphasize smooth, flawless silhouettes.
+In 2023, she launched her The Redress Design Award collection, “Over the Midnight of the Doomsday Clock.”
+Her vision is to redefine beauty and challenge the stereotype that sustainable fashion lacks appeal — by creating a new image for eco-fashion.
+Drawing inspiration from art, film, philosophy, and culture, her designs reinterpret gender aesthetics and emphasise smooth, flawless silhouettes.

 Jeremy Wong & Hana Tam